anergictcell/pyhpo/README.rst

 It allows working on individual terms ``HPOTerm``, a set of terms ``HPOSet`` and the full ``Ontology``.

 Internally the ontology is represented as a branched linked list, every term contains pointers to its parent and child terms.
-This allows fast tree traversal functioanlity.
+This allows fast tree traversal functionality.

 The library is helpful for discovery of novel gene-disease associations and GWAS data analysis studies.
 At the same time, it can be used for oragnize clinical information of patients in research or diagnostic settings.